shehab400/analytics_cup_analyst/README.md

 3. **Extract ball positions for all sequences**
 4. **Normalize and convert data for similarity scoring**
 5. **Compute DTW similarity matrix**
+6. **Find Similar Sequences**
-6. **Export top-N similar plays for website integration**
+7. **(Optional) Export top-N similar plays for website integration**

 ### 4. Website Integration

-After running the notebook, JSON files for similar plays will be saved in: website/public/<MATCH_ID>/
+After running the Last cell in the notebook, JSON files for similar plays will be saved in: website/public/<MATCH_ID>/

 These files can be used directly by the website.